MABe22: A Multi-Species Multi-Task Benchmark for Learned Representations of Behavior: Related Work

-For behavior analysis, applications of representation learning include discovering behavior motifs~\cite{berman2014mapping,luxem2020identifying}, identifying internal states~\cite{calhoun2019unsupervised}, and improving classification sample-efficiency~\cite{sun2020task}.
-These works have used methods such as VAEs~\cite{kingma2013auto}, AR-HMMs~\cite{wiltschko2015mapping}, and Umap~\cite{mcinnes2018umap} to study the latent structure of behavior.
+\textit{Behavioral Representation Learning.} For behavior analysis, applications of representation learning include discovering behavior motifs~\cite{berman2014mapping, wiltschko2015mapping, hsu2020b, luxem2020identifying}, identifying internal states~\cite{calhoun2019unsupervised}, and improving sample-efficiency of supervised classifiers~\cite{sun2020task}.
+These works use methods such as variational autoencoders~\cite{kingma2013auto}, autoregressive hidden Markov models~\cite{wiltschko2015mapping}, and Uniform Manifold Approximation and Projection (UMAP)~\cite{mcinnes2018umap} to characterize the latent structure of behavior.
 Notably, many groups have proposed methods for unsupervised behavior discovery~\cite{berman2014mapping,klibaite2017unsupervised,wiltschko2015mapping,luxem2020identifying,hsu2020b,marques2018structure}.
-These works use different methods to model the temporal structure of behavior, such as wavelet transforms~\cite{berman2014mapping}, autoregressive hidden Markov models~\cite{wiltschko2015mapping}, and recurrent neural networks~\cite{luxem2020identifying}, as well as different methods for segmenting behavior, such as GMMs~\cite{hsu2020b}, k-means clustering~\cite{luxem2020identifying}, and watershed transforms~\cite{berman2014mapping}.
-Our goal is to develop a standardized dataset for evaluating these representation learning models on a common set of behavior analysis tasks.
+These works use different methods to model the temporal structure of behavior, including wavelet transforms~\cite{berman2014mapping}, autoregressive hidden Markov models~\cite{wiltschko2015mapping}, and recurrent NNs~\cite{luxem2020identifying}, as well as different methods for segmenting behavior, such as Gaussian mixture models~\cite{hsu2020b}, k-means clustering~\cite{luxem2020identifying}, and watershed transforms~\cite{berman2014mapping}.
+Our goal is to develop a standardized dataset for evaluating these methods on a common set of behavior analysis tasks.

-\textbf{Related Datasets.} The goal of our dataset is to benchmark representation learning models for behavior analysis, using data from mice and flies.
-There are other datasets for studying animal social behavior, including CRIM13~\cite{burgos2012social}, Fly vs. Fly~\cite{eyjolfsdottir2014detecting}, and CalMS21~\cite{sun2021multi}, which contains human-annotated behavior labels with a focus on supervised classification.
-These datasets often focus on a single organism and setting.
-While not the focus of our dataset, we note that there are also datasets for multi-animal pose estimation~\cite{marshall2021pair} and tracking~\cite{pedersen20203d}.
-Our dataset instead defines a range of downstream tasks across organisms based on common applications for behavior analysis, in order to evaluate different properties of representation learning models.
-Current representation learning benchmarks consists of visual representations~\cite{van2021benchmarking,zhai2019large,goyal2019scaling} or multi-modal representations~\cite{liang2021multibench}, and to the best of our knowledge, our dataset is the first for studying behavioral representation learning based on a broad set of scientific behavior analysis tasks.

-While our dataset is composed of multi-agent data from biology, there are also multi-agent behavior datasets from other domains, such as from autonomous driving~\cite{chang2019argoverse,sun2020scalability}, sports analytics~\cite{yue2014learning,decroos2018automatic}, and video games~\cite{samvelyan2019starcraft,guss2019minerl}.
-These datasets often focus on forecasting, motion planning, and reinforcement learning, whereas our dataset is used for studying representation learning methods based on tasks from scientific applications, such as distinguishing animal strains via observed behaviors.